QMSTR/web/content/blog/qmstr-newsletter-4.md

 banner = "img/blog/qmstr-newsletter-4-title.png"
 +++

-We hope you ready for some fireworks as we kick of the development of the first Quartermaster version that aims for general availability.
+We hope you are ready for some fireworks as we kick of the development of the first Quartermaster version that aims for general availability.
 The goal for this sprint, after we wrapped up prototype development in the previous one, was to establish all the building blocks that will make the Quartermaster toolchain.
 They are based on the new system architecture developed at the requirements workshop on January 17, and based (but developed from scratch) on the learnings from the prototype.
 At the end of the sprint, we had a working Quartermaster again, with some fancy graph visualisations.